Driver Suite for Linux

 To compile cbmfs you need the FUSE development files installed on your computer and to use cbmfs you have to enable the FUSE kernel module.
 The kernel module is normally loaded automatically if it has been compiled into your kernel.

 To mount an image to /mnt execute the following command:

-cbmfs tries to resemble the commodore filetype by setting some unix
+cbmfs tries to resemble the commodore filetype by setting the unix file

 access permissions.
 If you change the file permissions on unix with

 Note that cbmfs is still in the development phase and may not work 100% correct.
 You should always work with a backup copy of the image you are mounting in case cbmfs will corrupt something on the image.

 For questions and suggestions contact the author: Dirk Jagdmann <firstname.lastname@example.org>